hikeventures/hikeventures.github.io/_posts/articles/how-to/2018-12-24-Cinemagraph-Final-Cut-Pro.markdown

 4. Click on "Edit" in the menu bar and then "Add Freeze Frame".
 5. Move the Freeze Frame in the timeline above the video footage and adjust the length to cover the whole video footage (or the part which you want to use for the Cinemagraph)
 6. In the timeline select the Freeze Frame on top of the video footage.
-7. Select Effects and then search for "Draw Mask".
+7. Select Effects and then search for "Draw Mask" (see also image below).
 8. Drag and drop it on top of the Freeze Frame in the timeline.
 9. Connect points around the part which should be animated with the video footage.
 10. In the Draw Mask settings make sure to select "Invert Mask".